mavlink/mavlink-devguide/en/services/parameter.md

 1. GCS (client) sends [PARAM_REQUEST_LIST](../messages/common.md#PARAM_REQUEST_READ) specifying the target system/component.
 1. Drone sends all parameters individually in [PARAM_VALUE](../messages/common.md#PARAM_VALUE) messages.
    - The drone should allow a break between each message in order to avoid saturating the link.
-1. GCS accumlates parameters in order to know which parameters have been/not been received  (`PARAM_VALUE` contains total number of params and index of current param).
+1. GCS accumulates parameters in order to know which parameters have been/not been received  (`PARAM_VALUE` contains total number of params and index of current param).
 1. GCS starts timeout after each `PARAM_VALUE` message in order to detect when parameters are no longer being sent.
 1. After timeout (messages no longer being sent) the GCS can request any missing parameter values by [requesting them individually](#read_single) (using [PARAM_REQUEST_READ](../messages/common.md#PARAM_REQUEST_READ)).